RahmadSadli/Deep-Learning/YOLOv3_TF2/README.md

 Execution Steps:

-1. Download the original weights, "yolov3.weights", from: https://pjreddie.com/media/files/yolov3.weights
+1. Download the "yolov3.weights", from:
+https://pjreddie.com/media/files/yolov3.weights
 to the folder weights.